WORKSHOP 03 · APRIL 25, 2026

 Transfer

-Build: Your IoT Lesson for Monday
+Build: Your Two-Node IoT Lesson

 Customize the template:

-- Note the NGSS standard
+- Student-facing CtM prompt · NGSS standard

 → Open IoT Lesson Template